Beliavsky/Fortran-code-on-GitHub/README.md

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

+[turbogap](https://github.com/mcaroba/turbogap): efficiently and accurately builds many-body atomic descriptors and carry out other related computations employed in machine-learning approaches to atomistic modeling, such as to run molecular dynamics simulations, by mcaroba

 [VicsekSimulation](https://github.com/santinoacco/VicsekSimulation): Fortran & Python based simulation of a self-propelled particles system

 ## Quantum Chemistry and Electronic Structure